Athena

 'BTS' OF ATHENA'S FIRST SINGLE: HAUNTED BY YOUR KISS

 Beginning the journey of releasing music for the first time a challenge for any artist; especially navigating a minefield of streaming giants and financial pot holes when you've only just regained your independance.
 Through the making of her first music video, we see Athena's artist image emerge from the ashes of her past, pulling together a stead-fast team to execute her high-end vision for a female vigilante-themed project.
 Athena delivers an emotional performance about the emotional manipulation she faced from her ex-partner, aiming to inspire strength and self-love in her audience.
 As she navigates the line between material and authetic approaches on social media platforms, the documentary highlights the appeal of meeting the artist behind the curtain.
-Here is a glimpse of the shoot for Haunted By Your Kiss.
+Here is a glimpse of the shoot for Haunted By Your Kiss - music video out now: https://youtu.be/IyCub3SE4ME?si=LyJ-dWhUz7yXzJHt

 ~ Katie Noonan ~